zeak47x/BADUSB-RASP-PI-PICO/README.md

 <h2>Description</h2>
 This project transforms a Raspberry Pi Pico into a "Bad USB," a product popularized by Hak5's release of the "USB RubberDucky."
 The Raspberry Pi imitates a Human Interface Device (HID), such as a keyboard, and the computer recgonizes it as such.
-The Bad Usb then executes various commands the moment it is plugged in.
+Then the Bad USB executes various commands the moment it is plugged in.
 It does so without the user's knowledge, and can extract sensitive information from the computer.
-On the other hand, the Bad Usb can load and play funny videos that make the unsuspecting user laugh.
+On the other hand, the Bad USB could instead load and play funny videos that make the unsuspecting user laugh.

 <br />